hmeng/the-gen-z-catechism/chapters/post-23.md

 ---
-layout: default
+layout: chapter
-title: "Post 23"
+title: "Post #23: How bad is sin really?"
 ---
 # Post #23: How bad is sin really?